SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

     elif (x < 341 and y > 682) or (x > 682 and y > 682):
         misty.MoveArm(arm = "both", position = 90, velocity = 50, units = "degrees")
     else:
-        misty.Halt()
+        misty.Stop()
 ```

 This function is very similar structure-wise to the above function for the treads as it uses all of the same controls on the joystick to do different things.

 The first thing that is different is that it's only activated when a different button is pushed, being the one that corresponds to set `mode = 2`.
 It combines when the joystick is held at the upper left or right positions, as well as the lower left and right positions, in order to account for if the user would like to raise or lower both arms at once.
 Left and right will lower and raise the right arm respectively, while up and down will raise and lower the left arm.
-This function also has `misty.Halt()` in order to stop the arm movement when the user is no longer holding the joystick in a direction that is not it's resting position.
+This function also has `misty.Stop()` in order to stop the arm movement when the user is no longer holding the joystick in a direction that is not it's resting position.

 The way [`misty.MoveArm()`](https://docs.mistyrobotics.com/misty-ii/web-api/api-reference/#movearm) works is by having 2 parameters and 2 optional parameters.
 The 2 required are the arm that you would like to move, and the position that you would like the arm to move to.
 The other 2 parameters are the velocity at which the arm will move to the given position, and the units to use when moving Misty's arm(s).

-<div style="page-break-after: always"></div>

 *Head Control*